 On the other hand, according to C. Jacques, his 'less ambitious' younger brother Citrasena, had inherited small kingdom of Wat Phu from his father.
 However, his activity as the commander of Chenla had been very striking.
 He left many inscriptions as above mentioned.
 The brothers had established their base at Wat Phu and Stung Treng, along the Mekong River, which were not their home town.

-capital at Isanapura.
-Within the city wall more than 20,000 families resided.
+capital at Isanapura (Siva city).
+Within the city wall more than 20,000

 Isanavarman established his capital 30 km north of Kompong Tom, soon after he took the throne, around 618.
 There are about 170 ruins of Hindu temples, government houses and a large king' palace.

 Siva was enshrined in the temple.
-This time Harihara appeared for the first time, combining Siva and Vishnu.
-But Siva faith was most valued as the religion of Chenla Kingdom.
+In this time Harihara appeared for the first time, combining Siva and Vishnu.
+But Siva faith was the most valued as the religion of Chenla Kingdom.

 Isanavarman promoted administrative reform and invited many scholars and Brahman from India.
 Isanapura is located about 30 km from the Mekong River.
 That is because probably he avoided the sudden assault of former Funan.
-He was aware of the existence of Funan power.
 If at all Chenla integrated Funan peacefully, as M. Vickery says, Chenla could have sent tribute by the sea smoothly.
-Chenla continued sending tribute to the Tang dynasty, but mainly used the land route.
+However, Chenla continued sending tribute to the Tang dynasty mainly using the land route.
 The navy of Funan and Shi-li-fo-shi had been heavy obstacle for Chenla.

 On the death of King Isanavarman I in 635, his younger son succeeded under the name of Bhavavarman II.
 M. Vickery says that his original name was Bhavakumara and later became king (M.Vickery, p24).
 But Briggs says that he was not a son of Isanavarman, and his reign was very short.
 (Briggs, p52-53).
 He was far from having the prestige of Isanavarman, and failed to maintain the unity of the Chenla kingdom.
 The local chiefs regained their independence.
 Later, Jayavarman I, grandson of Isanavarman I tried to rebuild the empire of Isanavarman I.

-Some more inscriptions of Chitrasena are at Khon Kaen, Nakhon Ratchasima, Phimai, Surin, and Ta Praya.
+Some more inscriptions of Citrasena are at Khon Kaen, Nakhon Ratchasima, Phimai, Surin, and Ta Praya.
 These inscriptions were in the north side (today's northeast area of Thailand) of the Dangrek mountains where were his main activity area.
-At that time, the northeast Thailand (Isaan) was very prosperous and had various kind of industries.
+At that time, the northeast Thailand (Isaan) had been very prosperous with various kind of industries.
 So, Chenla had to confirm these area under its control.

 Indeed,' simple cry of victory 'would not elaborate their family relation.
 Si Thep had been their 'home town' and not conquered area, because the local people celebrated their success.